New polls suggest slim Biden lead in crucial battleground of Wisconsin - NewsChannel 3-12

 The CBS News/YouGov poll was conducted online August 4-7 in Wisconsin among a random sample of 1,009 registered voters.
 It has a margin of sampling error of plus or minus 3.7 percentage points.

-The University of Wisconsin at Madison Survey Center poll was conducted online July 27 through August 6 in Wisconsin among a random sample of 800 adults, including 734 registered voters.
+The Election Research Center of the University of Wisconsin-Madison poll was conducted online July 27 through August 6 in Wisconsin among a random sample of 800 adults, including 734 registered voters.
 It has a margin of sampling error of plus or minus 4.86 percentage points for the full sample, +/-5 among registered voters.

 The Marquette University Law School poll was conducted online August 4-9 in Wisconsin among a random sample of 801 registered voters, including 675 likely voters.
 It has a margin of sampling error of plus or minus 3.9 percentage points for the full sample, +/-4.2 among likely voters.

-Note: CORRECTION: This story has been updated to correctly state that the Election Research Center of the University of Wisconsin-Madison conducted one of the three polls.